-Come to Spruce to invest in a few key items to create that ambience of hygge, the quality that makes your space feel cozy.
-It’s all about uniquely curated home goods here, so if you’re wanting some sculptural candle sticks, festive painted plates, wooden advent calendars, or the like, you’ll definitely cherish whatever it is that you buy here.
+Come to Spruce to invest in a few key items to create that ambiance of hygge, the quality that makes your space feel cozy.
+It’s all about uniquely curated home goods here, so if you’re wanting some sculptural candlesticks, festively painted plates, wooden advent calendars, or the like, you’ll definitely cherish whatever it is that you buy here.

 Find all the functional accessories you need to make the season bright at iQ Living on the Danforth.
-Whether you’re after entertaining supplies, bakeware, barware, stemware, stocking stuffers, and gifts, it’s all here.
-Come for all the stuff no one ever told you needed for the holidays and nail it like an adult.
+Whether you’re after entertaining supplies, bakeware, barware, stemware, stocking stuffers, or gifts, it’s all here.

 If you’re looking to get in the spirit, come to Blue Banana Market in Kensington Market.
 This lofty space pulls together handmade holiday decorations, one-of-a-kind gifts, and curio from over 200 artists and makers.
 There’s a ton to explore here and it’s like an elevated flea market, but a lot more whimsical.

-A walk through Brika that houses 50 or so rotating makers will put you in the mood to get giving.
-Shop unique holiday decorations and handmade gifts and homewares like coasters, trays, and cushions and throw blankets are all made with a lot of love.
+Shop unique holiday decorations, handmade gifts, and homewares like coasters, trays, and cushions and throw blankets are all made with a lot of love at Brika.
 Market founders and owners Jen and Kena have combed through the city’s finest so you don’t have to.